protofire/safe-airdrop/README.md

 ## Initializing your Transaction

-Navigate to the APPS page from within your [Gnosis Safe MultiSig](http://gnosis-safe.io/app).
-If you don't already have a Safe, you can create one for free!
+Navigate to the APPS page from within your Safe MultiSig.

 1. Open up the CSV Airdrop App, which looks like this: